 With Articulate Storyline, you can output to HTML5 and for iOS (as well as Flash, of course).

-Support for publishing to HTML 5 opens up the potential for accessing from mobile devices that support HTML 5, though Articulate have been careful to list caveats as to how it will display and perform on various browsers – best to read the advice from Articulate on this here.
+Support for publishing to HTML5 opens up the potential for accessing from mobile devices that support HTML5, though Articulate has been careful to list caveats as to how it will display and perform on various browsers – best to read the advice from Articulate on this here.

 So there are options and tradeoffs here and obviously early days in seeing how the mobile options play out.